Butt Hinges Explained (Part One)

 Another option is the washer hinge.
 Washered butt hinges are ideal for internal doors with light to medium use.
 These are often preferred in homes for doors that don't require ball bearing hinges as the size of the hinge knuckle is smaller and more discreet.

-See Butt Hinges Explained (Part Two) for more info and technical details.
+We hope you found this helpful.
+If you have any questions, drop us a line below.
+See also Butt Hinges Explained (Part Two) for more info and technical details.